davidtchiu/davidtchiu.github.io/etc/index.md

 - Flying Cat Coffee Company on SE Division, run by a Buckeye.
 Check out the OSU-feline themed wall art
 - Rimsky-Korsakoffee House on SE 12th
 - Coffee Time Cafe on NW 21st
-- Escape from New York Pizza on NW 23rd
+- Escape from New York Pizza
-- Powell's Books in the Pearl (NW)
+- Powell's
-- Washington Park and the International Rose Test Garden
+- Washington Park
-- Laurelhurst Park and Mt.
-Tabor Park.
-These are can't-miss
+- Laurelhurst Park and Mt Tabor Park
 - SE Hawthorne Blvd.
 Our old neighborhood

 ### Ohio

-I was raised near Akron, Ohio (LeBron territory) and spent time in Columbus for grad school.
+I was raised in Akron, Ohio (LeBron territory) and then spent time in Columbus for grad school.

 - Stauf's in Grandview
 - Jeni's Ice Cream, a fixture in Columbus
-- Luigi's Restaurant in Akron
+- Luigi's in Akron
 - Sapporo Sushi Factory in Westerville
 - Taco Tanto's in Kent
 - The Stan Hywet in Akron
 - Swenson's in NE Ohio
 - Studio 35 Cinema in Clintonville
-- Cleveland Browns Stadium
-- Ohio Stadium